SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjV/ObjV.md

 Here are some of the points you can deeply understand while writing the implementation:

 - What is a possible object structure?
 - What is object allocation and initialization?
 - What is class initialization?
-- What the semantics of the method lookup?
+- What is the semantics of the method lookup?
 - What is a reflective kernel?
 - What are the roles of the classes `Class` and `Object`?
 - What is the role of a metaclass?